equalitie/eqpress/README.md

 	git clone https://github.com/equalitie/eqpress.git

 #### Environment Initialization
 Initializing the ansible environment is required before any other playbooks can be executed.
-Run the following commands in the directory where the repo was cloned:
+Change into the equpress directory, create the inventory file and then run the init playbook:

 	cd eqpress
+	touch hosts
-	ansible-playbook -i hosts play-init-env.yml -v
+	vi hosts (add your target hosts including localhost) ansible-playbook -i hosts play-init-env.yml -v

 The following settings can be specified.
 Accepting the defaults are enough to configure the environment so the other playbooks will work but making them unique to your environment is best.